-The movement in this caption on the balance sheet for 2022 and 2021 was the following (in millions of euros):
+The movement in this caption on the balance sheet for 2023 and 2022 was the following (in millions of euros):

-2022 2021
+2023 2022

-Shareholding Value Shareholding Value
+Shareholding Vəlue Shareholding Value

-Bestinver Infra, FCR 29,481,032 24 30,731,637 31
+Bestinver Infra, Venture Capital Fund 29,481,032 24

+Equity instruments 24

+Non-current receivables 8

+Total 8 24

-This investment was made in 2021 amounting to 31 million euros through the Group company Bestinver Gestión SGIIC S.A., and in 2022 a total of 1,250,605 shares were redeemed at their nominal value.
-In addition, the fund temporarily repaid 8 million euros which, at year-end 2022, is still pending disbursement.
+This investment in equity instruments indicated above was made in the Infra Venture Capital Fund in 2021, amounting to 31 millions of euros.
+The investment was carried out through the Group company Bestinver Gestión SGIIC S.A., and in 2022 a total of 1,250,605 shares were redeemed at their nominal value.
+The fund temporarily repaid 8 millions of euros which, at year-end 2022 were pending disbursement.